 - The ferry: As a coastal city, Hong Kong possesses numerous ferry routes.
 If you need to cross the sea from Tsim Sha Tsui to Hong Kong Island, the Star Ferry will easily make the connection and offer you breathtaking views of the city.
 Many ferries also operate from Central to outlying islands such as Lamma, Lantau or Cheung Chau.

 - The taxi: If you need an alternative to public transportation, you will be able to find taxis very easily in most areas.
-The transportation fare starts at $24, which is relatively cheap, and all cars are air-conditioned, clean and comfortable.
+Depending on the type of taxi you take, the starting transportation fare ranges from $20 to $27, which is relatively cheap, and all cars are air-conditioned, clean and comfortable.

 To get around the city easily, the first thing you should do is purchase an Octopus card.
 This stored-value electronic card can be used in all MTR lines, ferries and trams and in most buses and taxis.
 In addition to transportations, you will also be able to use it in convenience stores, fast food restaurants and supermarkets!

 Hong Kong possesses one of the most efficient healthcare systems in the world.
 Both public and private hospitals offer high-quality care, advanced equipment and highly-trained practitioners and it will be very easy for you to find a doctor or a specialist all around the city.

 However, this quality of care also comes with a high price and healthcare costs are known to be extremely high in Hong Kong.
 One of the most important things to do when you settle here is therefore to purchase a quality health insurance plan that will cover all your medical expenses.
 To learn more about Hong Kong’s healthcare system as well as your insurance options, don’t hesitate to contact one of our advisors.